 The British painter Nigel Cooke combines realism with abstraction in canvases that seem to represent scenes of urban decay.
 In Cooke’s atmospheric works—some of which measure more than twelve feet in length—foregrounds populated by detailed depictions of debris are juxtaposed with airy, nearly abstract backgrounds that evoke crumbling concrete walls tinged with graffiti.
 The Modern’s FOCUS exhibition features seven works by Cooke, including one newly completed canvas making its debut.

 Hiroshi Sugimoto: End of Time is the first major retrospective of one of Japan's most important contemporary artists, Hiroshi Sugimoto.
 This exhibition represents the first chance to survey Sugimoto's work in significant volume, including his series Dioramas, Seascapes, Theatres, Portraits, Architecture, Sea of Buddha, and Conceptual Forms.
+In addition, there will be a chance to see Colors of Shadow, a new series of color photographs of the artist's studio, which he designed himself.

 For more than thirty years, Chuck Close has explored the art of printmaking in his continuing investigation into the principles of perception.
 This exhibition is the first comprehensive survey of Close's involvement and accomplishment with the varied forms and processes of printmaking.
 Featuring approximately one hundred works dated from 1972 to 2002, Chuck Close Prints illustrates the artist's range of invention in etching, aquatint, lithography, handmade paper, direct gravure, silkscreen, traditional Japanese woodcut, and reduction linocut.